-LOCAL FOOD POLICY COUNCIL DEVELOPMENT
+LOCAL FOOD POLICY COUNCIL DEVELOPMENT PROGRAM

 Ongoing Training and Technical Assistance

-You will receive ongoing training and technical assistance on food policy council development best practices including conducting Community Food Assessments and Food Gatherings, identifying strategic areas of focus, forming policy recommendations, and implementation strategies.
+Local FPCs are also receiving ongoing training and technical assistance on FPC development best practices including conducting Community Food Assessments and Food Gatherings, identifying strategic areas of focus, forming policy recommendations, and implementation strategies.
 In addition, existing councils will receive support in facilitating the adoption of PSE changes and sustainability plan development.

-As local councils continue to develop throughout South Carolina, the UofSC SNAP-Ed team is also partnering with the SC Food Policy Council to provide statewide networking opportunities and capacity-building support.
+As local councils continue to develop throughout South Carolina, the USC SNAP-Ed team is also partnering with the SC Food Policy Council to provide statewide networking opportunities and capacity-building support.